Fabiana imbricata: Taxonomy

 Fabiana imbricata is the type species for the genus Fabiana.

-A recent analysis of the family Solanaceae by Olmstead and Migid, which included 89 genera and 190 species, including F. imbricata as a representative of the genus Fabiana.
-This study employed two chloroplast DNA regions (ndhF and trnLF) to provide higher resolution than previous analyses through the development of both a strict consensus based tree, and a most parsimonious tree, illustrating inferred branch lengths.
-Their analysis placed F. imbricata in the same position in both trees.
-In both, F. imbricata is a sister clade with Calibrachoa parviflora (68% BS in the strict consensus based tree).
-These genera together are sisters to Petunia axillaris (100% BS in the strict consensus based tree).
-This group together is within the supergeneric group Petunieae, within the family Solanaceae.
+An analysis of the nightshade family Solanaceae (including 89 genera and 190 species) pinpointed the relationships of the genus Fabiana to other genera within the family.
+This analysis established through the study of chloroplast DNA that Fabiana is a sister clade with the genus Calibrachoa and that these two genera are sisters to Petunia.
+This group together belong to tribe Petunieae, within subfamily Petunioideae of the family Solanaceae.

-This analysis was limited to examining one species per each of these three genera, due to its breadth.
+This analysis examined one species in each of these three genera.

-These data are in agreement with the karyotypic analysis of Acosta, et al., which examined 41 populations of 5 genera (21 species) within the Nicotianeae tribe of Solanaceae (later reorganized by into several new groups, including the supergeneric group Petunieae by Olmstead and Migid, el at 2008).
-This study found 2n=2x=18 (x=9) for F. imbricata, F. densa, and F. denudata, Calibrachoa sp. as well as Petunia species examine.
-They hypothesize x=7 to have been the basal number for Solanales, and the x=12 to have derived from the tetraploid level, followed by tetraploid reduction.
+These data are in agreement with a karyotypic analysis that examined 41 populations of 5 genera (21 species) within the Nicotianeae tribe of Solanaceae (later reorganized by into several new groups, including the supergeneric group Petunieae, by Olmstead and Migid el al. 2008).
+This study found the haploid and monoploid numbers of chromosomes to be 9 for F. imbricata, F. densa, and F. denudata, Calibrachoa sp., and the Petunia species examined.
+They suggest that the ancestral Solanales had a monoploid number of 7 chromosomes, with the monoploid number of 12 deriving from a genome duplication event followed by tetraploid reduction.
 Within the groups surveyed, this methodology does not give rise to the same phylogenetic tree overall as that of Olmstead and Migid, but for Fabiana and sister genera, it is in agreement.
-While the agreement of the two chloroplast analyses with the karyotyic analysis is valuable, current data does not permit the detailed phylogenetic analysis of Fabiana below the genus level.
+Current data do not permit the detailed phylogenetic analysis of Fabiana below the genus level.